Table of Contents

 To avoid any psychological distress as a cause for appetite loss, you should make sure that your cat’s eating arrangement is ideal.
 Set her food in a clean, calm corner of your house that is away from her litter box.
 There shouldn’t be a lot of foot traffic or distractions near her food.

-Ideal Weight for Cats
+What is the Ideal Weight for Cats?

-There is no set ideal number for a cat’s weight.
-However, keeping in mind your cat’s age, breed, and health conditions, you may determine a healthy weight range for your cat and make sure she stays in there.
+However, keeping in mind your cat’s age, breed, and health conditions, you may determine a healthy weight range for your cat and make sure she stays within this bracket.
+But even this can give a false impression.
+Therefore, a better idea is to determine whether or not your cat is a healthy weight based on their appearance.

 How to Tell if Your Cat Is Underweight